Fazendaaa/Anilist-bot/README.md

 * Integration with wit.ia;
 * Login with your Anilist account;
+* "How much time have I spent watching animes?" -- aka: anime calculator;
+* Give option to rate an episode and comment about it;
+* Give option to write a review about an anime/manga;
-* Add language options.
+* Add language options;
+* Give the user the option to set layout display among title options like: EN, JP and Romanji;
 * 'Like' system;
-* System to give user recomendations;
+* System to give user content recomendations.
-* Give the user the option to set layout display among title options like: EN, JP and Romanji.